edburns/blog-jekyll/_posts/2026-02-13-javaland-2026-picks.md

 [Program link](https://meine.doag.org/events/javaland/2026/agenda/#agendaId.6879)

 My colleague [Ivar Grimstad](https://mastodon.social/@ivar_grimstad) delivers what promises to be an authoritative look at where Enterprise Java has been and where it's going.
-As someone who has been working with Enterprise Java since the J2EE 1.2 days, I'm very interested in Ivar's perspective on our collective journey and future direction.
+As someone who has been working with Enterprise Java since the J2EE 1.2 days, I'm very interested in Ivar's perspective on our collective journey and future direction. eb: fun fact, the first time I gave a talk with the "Past, Present, and the Future of &#91;something&#93;" was [W-JAX 2005](https://javaee.github.io/javaserverfaces/presentations/w-jax-keynote-de-en.pdf).
+Of course, I wasn't the first to originate that title pattern.

 #### Tie: 13:00 - 13:40 Sanssouci - Modern Java - Ask Me Anything